One Ok Rock: 2020–2023: Luxury Disease and 10969 Inc.

 On July 31, 2021, One Ok Rock held a livestreamed acoustic performance titled "Day to Night Acoustic Session" from the Kawaguchiko Stellar Theater in Yamanashi, Japan.
 They played more than ten songs, including a cover of Hikaru Utada's 1999 song "First Love".

-On October 21, 2021, One Ok Rock released the documentary, Flip a Coin, on Netflix, their first to be hosted by them.
-The next day, on October 22, the band released the single, "Wonder" through Fueled By Ramen.
+On October 21, 2021, One Ok Rock released the documentary Flip a Coin on Netflix.
+The next day, on October 22, the band released the single "Wonder" through Fueled By Ramen.

 On June 21, 2022, it was announced that they will release a new single, "Save Yourself", on June 24 along with the music video.
-One Ok Rock announced their new album, Luxury Disease, will be available on September 9, 2022.
+One Ok Rock announced their new album, Luxury Disease, would be available on September 9, 2022.
 On August 28, 2022, they announced another single "Let Me Let You Go" to be released on August 30 along with a Live Documentary Video.
 On September 6, 2022, the band released a new single, "Vandalize", which was simultaneously announced to be featured as one of the ending themes for the video game Sonic Frontiers.
-One Ok Rock announced tour as the opening act for Muse's Will of the People World Tour along with Evanescence in United States and Canada in 2023.
+One Ok Rock announced tour as the opening act for Muse's Will of the People World Tour along with Evanescence in the United States and Canada in February and March 2023, as well as joining Muse for their European tour dates alongside Royal Blood.
+During the Europe tour they also headlined separate shows across the continent as part of the Luxury Disease Tour.

-On December 11, 2022, the band announced Luxury Disease Japan tour for 2023 performing in all Domes in Japan.
+On December 11, 2022, the band announced Luxury Disease Japan tour for 2023 performing in all dome stadiums in Japan.
+On August 24, 2023, the band released a new single, "Make It Out Alive", in collaboration with Monster Hunter Now, a mobile game that launched on September 14.
+The music video was released on August 29, 2023.
+On October 6, 2023, One Ok Rock released "Prove", the opening theme for the anime Beyblade X. One Ok Rock and My First Story – whose vocalist is Taka's brother, Hiro – held a one-night-only live show "VS" at Tokyo Dome on November 14, 2023.